hippiehunter/dblbook/src/io/isam.md

 ### Common concepts
 - **Channel**: All of these operations require an open channel to the ISAM file.
 This channel is used to identify the file and to track the state of the file.
 For example, the current position in the file and any locks that have been taken.
 - **Data Area**: If you're reading, creating or updating a record, you'll need a data area to hold the record.
 This is a variable that is defined as a structure or alpha that matches the size of the records in the file.
-- **GETRFA**: Returns the record’s Global Record Format Address (GRFA).
+- **GETRFA**: Returns the record’s Global Record File Address (GRFA).
 If you pass an argument with space for 6 bytes this will be filled with the RFA.
 If you pass an argument with space for 10 bytes it gains a 4 byte hash that can be used to implement optimistic locking.
 This feature will be covered in more detail later in this chapter.
 TODO: mention the stability that comes from static rfas and also the loss of them if you rebuild a file
 - **error_list** argument allows specification of an I/O error list for robust error management.
 This feature ensures the program can handle exceptions like locked records or EOF conditions gracefully.

 ### Create
+***
 `STORE(channel, data_area[, GETRFA:new_rfa][, LOCK:lock_spec]) [[error_list]]`

 **Basics of STORE**:
-The `STORE` statement is a fundamental tool in DBL for adding new records to an ISAM file.
-It's specifically designed for instances where data needs to be created and stored persistently.
+The `STORE` statement adds new records to an ISAM file.
 The statement requires an open channel in update mode (U:I) and a data area that contains the record to be added.

 **Optional Qualifiers**:
-- **GETRFA**: This optional argument is used to return the Record Format Address (RFA) of the newly added record, which can be essential for subsequent operations like updates or deletions.
+- **GETRFA**: This optional argument is used to return the Record File Address (RFA) of the newly added record, which can be essential for subsequent operations like updates or deletions.
 - **LOCK**: While automatic locking is not supported for `STORE`, this optional qualifier can be used to apply a manual lock to the newly inserted record.

 **Functional Insights**: